Perspective | Trump’s bizarre post-election behavior isn’t a tantrum or a coup. It’s fan service.

 Like all fan service, Trump’s version is less about providing genuine value than a brazen cash grab, designed to generate income through a steady stream of spinoffs, Easter eggs and callbacks — at least until the next protagonist pops up in a new origin story (Don Jr.?
 Ivanka?
 Or, God help us, Jared?).

 Too many people, including but not limited to the Trumps themselves, are reaping too much money to walk away now.
 As my colleague Dana Milbank noted this week, 60 percent of the donations Trump receives will go to his newly formed PAC; 40 percent will go to the Republican National Committee’s political fund, not its legal fund.
-Which is why we’ve seen so many GOP enablers indulging in delusional post-election fanfic: their embrace of baseless conspiracy theories and talk of “a smooth transition to a second Trump administration” is just as bemusingly creepy as a Comic-Con cosplayer insisting that you address him in Klingon.
+Which is why we’ve seen so many GOP enablers indulging in delusional post-election fanfic: their embrace of baseless conspiracy theories and talk of “a smooth transition to a second Trump administration” are just as bemusingly creepy as a Comic-Con cosplayer insisting that you address him in Klingon.

 Of course, Democrats have used close elections to fundraise, just never with this degree of denialism, disinformation and contempt for the civic process.
 Whether the endgame is the Georgia Senate runoff in January, a multimillion-dollar book deal or a 2024 run, along the way, Trump will have aggravated tribal hatreds, shredded democratic norms, made us less secure and poisoned our faith in government.
 But none of that matters as long as he and his co-producers get one more bite of the apple — and peel a few more dollars from their core audience.

-Donald Trump will eventually be forced to relinquish the presidency.
+Trump will eventually be forced to relinquish the presidency.
 But if the previews are any indication, relinquishing the spotlight is another matter.
 Until Jan.
 20, it’s his movie and we’re living in it.
 But that doesn’t mean we have to greenlight a sequel.

 Movies are rushing to impact the election.
 Don’t ask whether they’ll work.
 Ask whether they’ll last.